dcajasn/Riskfolio-Lib/docs/source/hcportfolio.rst

 - Conditional Drawdown at Risk (CDaR) for compounded and uncompounded cumulative returns.
 - Entropic Drawdown at Risk (EDaR) for compounded and uncompounded cumulative returns.
 - Ulcer Index for compounded and uncompounded cumulative returns.

+For the NCO model we have the option to use four objective functions with the available risk measures to each objective:

+- Minimize the selected risk measure.
+- Maximize the Utility function :math:`\mu w - l \phi_{i}(w)`.
+- Maximize the risk adjusted return ratio based on the selected risk measure.
+- Equally risk contribution portfolio of the selected risk measure.

 Module Methods